mosuka/solr-exporter/README.md

 ## Building from source

-If you want to build solr_exporter from source, check-out the source using `git`.
+If you want to build solr-exporter from source, check-out the source using `git`.
 Binaries are created in the `target` directory.

 ```